Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 It’s now known for its vibrant arts scene and old-world architecture.
 Cafes, galleries, and boutiques line the winding streets.

-[Arts and Culture]: Bisbee merges its mining heritage with a thriving arts scene, offering a unique cultural experience.
+[From Copper to Canvas]: Bisbee merges its mining heritage with a thriving arts scene, offering a cultural experience worth the detour.

 Founded in 1874, Silverton was a former silver mining camp.
 It’s one of the highest towns in the United States, at 9,318 feet.